Why does Exercise feel Bad and How can I Incorporate it into my Life?

 - Action 4 - Write down your main and milestone goals - Exactly what you will achieve by when.

-There was always the believe that it takes 21 days to change a habit, but research shows that this is more like 66 days and this depends on person to person.
+There was always the believe that it takes 21 days to change a habit, but research shows that this is more like 66 days and this is different for each person.

 Start creating your plan with these three questions in mind.